 What constitutes a child’s best interests can vary from school to school.
 If they have already started attending K-12 grade, then the judge will likely be swayed by where the child has already attended school.
 They will factor in how well the child is doing at a school, if the child has many friends at one school, and proximity to their primary home.
 For older teens, a judge can also consider if they are a member of a particular sports team or student program that can impact their educational development.
 Your teenager may also be asked to speak before the judge about their position on the matter.
 In some situations, they may even look at the transportation options that a school offers, such as bus routes.

 Of course, that does not mean you do not have a voice in the matter.
 Judges will want to hear from both parents before making a decision in order to ensure both sides can come to an amicable compromise.
 This is especially important for younger children who may not have the maturity yet to make important school decisions.

-Speak to an Experienced and Knowledgeable Attorney
+Speak to an Experienced Montgomery County Attorney

 While educational decisions should be a family matter, it does take a village to help a child grow and develop.
 This includes everyone from their family members to their classmates to their teachers and even the family law courts that evaluate their custody plans.
 That is why if you have a dispute with your ex-spouse about school placement, you should contact a Montgomery County child custody attorney at the Law Offices of Sheryl R. Rentz, P.C.
 Our lead attorney can provide thoughtful and thorough legal guidance that may involve mediation, as well as representation in a family law court.
-To learn how we can help you, call us toll-free at (866) 290-9292.
+To learn how we can help you, call us at (610) 645-0100.